Station Group Banak: Operations

 The 330 Squadron has a detachment with two Westland Sea King Mk 43B helicopters at Banak.
 They are part of the Norwegian Air Ambulance service, organized by the four regional health authorities.
 Medical personnel is provided by Finnmark Hospital Trust, while the remaining personnel are military.
 The detachment flew 271 missions and 854 hours in 2009.
 The Sea Kings' primary role is for search and rescue (SAR) mission, with a portfolio of northern Troms, Finnmark and the Barents Sea.
 In SAR missions, the squadron operates under the management of the Joint Rescue Coordination Centre of Northern Norway located in Bodø.
 The detachment's secondary responsibility is as an air ambulance, under management of Hammerfest Hospital.

 During winter the helicopters must often follow a coastal flight route of Porsangerfjorden before heading east to Kirkenes or west to Tromsø, to avoid icing.
 The Sea Kings have an operational radius of 740 km; in combination with refueling possibilities at Bjørnøya and Hopen, this allows all parts of the Norwegian exclusive economic zone to be covered.
 Because of issues with icing, the helicopters cannot fly higher than 200 m altitude.

 The General Dynamics F-16 Fighting Falcons based at Bodø regularly use Banak both for monitoring and training.
 Fighter aircraft can reach the Norway–Russia border in about ten minutes, while helicopters can reach the border in thirty minutes.
-The primary use for fighters is training is Halkkavarre Shooting Range.
+The primary use for fighters is training at the Halkkavarre Shooting Range.